by Beth Reekles

 The tale begins when we meet Rochelle “Ella Evans who is almost seventeen and never been kissed.
 Her best friend since forever is Lee, and he happens to share the same birthday.
 There Mom’s were best friends, they live around the corner from each other and the families interact.
 Now Lee has an older brother, the smexy, hot-head jock Noah Flynn.
 His friends all call him Flynn.
 He is a bad-ass, popular, a player and academically brilliant.
 Elle has crushed on him forever but he’s never treated her like anything but a kid sister that is until the Kissing Booth at the high school carnival.
 The tale that unfolds is sweet, complicated and one girl’s experience with first love.

 The tale itself is your typical high school romance, complicated by Ella and Lee’s friendship and of course Noah’s bad boy image.
-Were there any surprise?
+Was there any surprise?
 Nope.
-Instead it was a wonderfully paced coming of age tale about first love, friendship and growth.
+Instead, it was a wonderfully paced coming of age tale about first love, friendship, and growth.
 The chemistry between Noah and Ella felt real, and while it started off physical it developed into something more.
 So often these tales have the girl drastically changing and it was refreshing that Ella didn’t go all gaga over Noah.
 Watching Ella discover her true feelings and dealing with the relationship was fun to watch unfold.
 There is implied sex and underage drinking.
 The parents seem to condone this behavior with remarks like “don’t drink too much” which made me want to rip my hair out!
-I guess if I were a seventeen year old writing about perfect parents this is how I’d want them to act instead of going all parental on me.
-I easily consumed this book in two sittings as it flowed easily, and the character interaction were engaging.
+I guess if I were a seventeen-year-old writing about perfect parents this is how I’d want them to act instead of going all parental on me.
+I easily consumed this book in two sittings as it flowed easily, and the character interaction was engaging.
 The ending was beautifully done, and very realistic.

 The Kissing Booth offers a sweet, funny, complicated tale of first love and friendship.
 It’s a light, fun read and highly entertaining.
 Beth Reekles will be an interesting author to watch.
 Kudos to Random House for signing this young author.